-Steady revenue growth is the best indicator of a healthy business.
+Steady revenue and business growth is the best indicator of a healthy business.

 As a serial entrepreneur and business growth expert, I’ve found three elements contribute to consistent business growth:

 - Identifying Innovators as your Primary Target Market

 This article will focus on explaining how to identify innovators and systematically target them through your marketing strategy.

 Most executives understand the importance of defining a target market that wants and needs your product, but after two decades of successfully growing businesses, I’ve learned there is a more important consideration.

 In addition to using traditional demographic measures, there is a better method that correlates to profitable growth – and that is targeting buyers who are innovating, or are pacesetters within their demographic group.
 This is known as psychographic targeting.

 Innovative-thinking, whether in a consumer segment or B2B segment, is critical because these pacesetters are more discerning and thus better …and MORE profitable customers for your business.